Michael Lauer, Trainer

 A typical day for Lauer begins at 4 AM and generally by 530 AM you can find him at the track getting the horses started with their daily training programs.
 Many of the horses that Lauer skillfully trains have been raised on the family‘s farm but many horses trained are those purchased by, or sent to him by clients, as well as horses that have been bought as yearlings or claimed.

 Training operations are based at Churchill Downs, but Lauer stables horses throughout the year in Indiana, Illinois, Kentucky, Pennsylvania, Ohio, South Carolina and Arkansas.
 The majority of racing is done at tracks in Indiana and Kentucky, but often in the Midwest and Northeast as well.
-Over the years Lauer has won his share of races with prized horses such as Trust N Seven, No Choice, Snack, Ghost Queen, Mor Chances, Mocha Queen, Seventies, Leaha, Mitey Straight and Mitey J. Lauer also trained 3 champion fillies in Indiana, including Amature’s Prize, Trust N Seven and Miss Dakota.
+Over the years Lauer has won his share of races with prized horses such as Mister Pollard, Dreamin Big, Prize Winner, Trust N Seven, No Choice, Snack, Ghost Queen, Mor Chances, Mocha Queen, Seventies, Leaha, Mitey Straight and Mitey J. Lauer also trained 4 champion fillies in Indiana, including Dreamin Big, Amature’s Prize, Trust N Seven and Miss Dakota.
+He has also trained champion Indiana Bred colts, Mister Pollard and Joint Tenant.
 For more of Mike’s accomplishments, visit the history page.

 Acknowledging that there are many aspects of horse training that he enjoys, Lauer admits to being especially fond of the ability to watch the horses grow in their performance ability and takes pleasure in eventually winning the race planned for each horse.
 However, he recognizes the challenges of horse training as well.
 “Getting them to run faster and harder and trying to get the best out of them is the hardest,” he says.